Coder4916/Think-In-Space/README.md

 #### 1. **Header**

-* The header consists of a website logo which sits on the left hand side of the page, navigation bar and title.
+- The header consists of a website logo which sits on the left hand side of the page, navigation bar and title.
 The nav-bar includes three nav-links on the right hand side that link to each site page.
 The header occupies 100% width of the site.

-* The navigation bar is fully responsive on all device sizes.
+- The navigation bar is fully responsive on all device sizes.
 On desktop view, the user can see all nav-links, while on a smaller device, these collapse to a hamburger menu.

-* The Nav-links have a subtle hover state when the user hovers over each link.
+- The Nav-links have a subtle hover state when the user hovers over each link.

 #### 2. **About me page**

-* The About me page includes three sections which give a brief introduction of the Coach;
+- The About me page includes three sections which give a brief introduction of the Coach;

-* The Coach, Background and Tried and Tested sections include information about the Coach's life experience and qualifications, as well as how the Coach has already helped others.
+- The Coach, Background and Tried and Tested sections include information about the Coach's life experience and qualifications, as well as how the Coach has already helped others.

 #### 3. **Coaching Page**

-* The Coaching Page includes three sections which inform the user about Life Coaching;
+- The Coaching Page includes three sections which inform the user about Life Coaching;

-* The Why Life Coaching, What to Expect, and Testimonials sections include information and reviews based on what would normally be involved if a user decides to book a coaching session, and help them decide whether this coaching/journey is right for them.
+- The Why Life Coaching, What to Expect, and Testimonials sections include information and reviews based on what would normally be involved if a user decides to book a coaching session, and help them decide whether this coaching/journey is right for them.

-* A carousel has been added to display coaching reviews and is fully responsive on all devices.
+- A carousel has been added to display testimonials and is fully responsive on all devices.

 #### 4. **Contact Page**

-* The Contact Page is divided into three sections, which allows the user to contact the Coach or book a session;
+- The Contact Page is divided into three sections, which allows the user to contact the Coach or book a session;

-* The Get in Touch, Opening Times and FAQs sections contain a contact form, map, availability times and answers to frequently asked questions to assist the user.
+- The Get in Touch, Opening Times and FAQs sections contain a contact form, map, availability times and answers to frequently asked questions to assist the user.

-* All sections are 75% width of the screen size and fully responsive on different sized devices.
+- All sections are 75% width of the screen size and fully responsive on different sized devices.

 #### 5. **Footer**